Tag: Kerry McCarthy

 Kerry McCarthy – 2016 Parliamentary Question to the Department for Environment, Food and Rural Affairs

-To ask the Secretary of State for Environment, Food and Rural Affairs, how many cases of Bovine TB there have been in Somerset in each of the last four years.
+To ask the Secretary of State for Environment, Food and Rural Affairs, how much her Department spent on biodiversity conservation in the UK Overseas Territories in each of the last five financial years.

 • Kerry McCarthy – 2016 Parliamentary Question to the Department for Environment, Food and Rural Affairs